-Brenda Thompson founded her boutique agency in Austin, and now works with clients around the country with offices in both Los Angeles and Austin.
+Brenda Thompson founded her boutique agency in Austin, and now works with clients around the country.

 Her career encompassed journalism, public relations, and marketing before launching Brenda Thompson Communications.
 Previously, she led account service teams at a top Texas PR firm for clients including Seton Healthcare Family, Four Seasons Residences, St. Edward’s University, and Capital Metro.